Mahmoud-Ali-FCIS/Portfolio-Mahmoud-Ali/content/home/accomplishments.md

     description: ''
     organization: Coursera
     organization_url: https://www.coursera.org
-    title: Image and Video Processing: From Mars to Hollywood with a Stop at the Hospital
+    title: Image and Video Processing_From Mars to Hollywood with a Stop at the Hospital
     url: ''

 design: